 Centenary Bridge Upgrade

-The Centenary Motorway plays a critical role within the broader South East Queensland transport network, providing a key link that connects the Western Corridor and inner and northern suburbs of Brisbane and the Australia Trade Coast Precinct.
-An analysis of major Brisbane River crossings revealed that Centenary Bridge has the highest lane utilisation and traffic congestion is expected to exacerbate over time.
+The Centenary Motorway performs a critical role within the broader South East Queensland transport network, providing a key link that connects the western corridor and inner and northern suburbs of Brisbane and the Australia Trade Coast Precinct.
+An analysis of major Brisbane River crossings revealed that Centenary Bridge has the highest lane utilisation, and traffic congestion is expected to exacerbate over time.